loucadufault/uuid-color/README.md

-A lightweight package to generate unique and uniformly sampled colors from UUIDs.
+A lightweight package to deterministically generate unique and uniformly sampled colors from UUIDs.

+### How it works

-The RGB color space is represented and spanned by hexadecimal numbers in the 0x000000 to 0xffffff range.
-We can use a simple modulo hash function (`% (0xffffff + 0x000001)` i.e. `% 0x100000`) to return numbers in that range from the decimal representation of the UUID (a base 10 39-digit integer).
+The RGB color space is represented by hexadecimal numbers in the 0x000000 to 0xffffff range.
+We use a simple modulo hash function (`% (0xffffff + 0x000001)` i.e. `% 0x100000`) to produce numbers in that range from the decimal representation of the UUID (a base 10 39-digit integer).
 We then extract the red, green, and blue components from the resulting hash (which represents a specific color in hexadecimal notation) using bit masks.

+### Limitations

-Since the color space is only 255^3 whereas the UUID space is much larger ([approximtely 5.3 x 10^36 possible UUIDs](https://www.uuidtools.com/what-is-uuid#overview)), it is impossible to create a complete bijection between the spaces, and so collisions in the generated color space are more likely to happen.
-This package does guarantee that the color space is maximally utilized, assuming a uniform distribution of the input UUIDs in the UUID space.
+Since the color space is only 256^3 whereas the UUID space is much larger ([approximtely 5.3 x 10^36 possible UUIDs](https://www.uuidtools.com/what-is-uuid#overview)), it is impossible to create a complete bijection between the spaces, and so collisions in the generated color space can occur.
+This package does however guarantee that the color space is maximally utilized, assuming a uniform distribution of the input UUIDs within the UUID space.

 # Installation: